kevbrew/Agility-Playpit/README.md

 Agility-Playpit
 ===============

-test code for agility.js

-Just a little playground for testing Agility.js single page web app.
+Test code for running a single page web app using Agility.js.

-The app contains no other frameworks other than jQuery and Agility.
+There is a single html file (index.html).
+The main Agility code is in /scripts/mvc.